-This past long weekend, with the weather still cooperating here in New England, we figured we would take advantage and tackle one last DIY project before the winter months set in.
+Are you looking to create a fire pit area for your yard?
+Well, then this is the post for you.
+I’ll share step by step how we created our fire pit area in just one weekend.
+With the weather still cooperating here in New England, we figured we would take advantage and tackle one last DIY project before the winter sets in.
 We’ve done a lot this past spring from installing our outdoor lights, a building barn doors for our garage as well as some DIY planters.
 Since the pandemic hit it’s become evident that home really is the best place to be and maybe the only place we can be for awhile.

-Especially during uncertain times such as these we want to enjoy the company of friends and family outdoors as long as we can which means we needed a better heat source.
-So today I’m sharing our new smokeless fire pit.
-Yes you read that right.
+Especially during uncertain times such as these, we want to enjoy the company of friends and family outdoors as long as we can which means we needed a bigger sitting area and a heat source.
+So today I’m sharing our new smokeless fire pit as well as how we created this fire pit area.
+Yes you read that right, it is a smokeless fire pit.
 It is designed to limit smoke!
 I’ll share more on that later.
 Our outdoor area was lacking a great spot for a fire.
 To really dress up our fire pit we wanted to give it its own special area in the yard with cozy Adirondack chairs as well as gravel/stone.
-We did this project in a long weekend and it wasn’t too bad!
-Here is what we did!
+We did this project in a long weekend!
+Below is what we did…

 Here is how the area looked before we started.
 We had this little side yard that we really didn’t use for much.
 I’ve mentioned before our backyard is very narrow so we make use a lot of our front yard and side yard.
 We live on a dead end street, off a dead end street so we don’t have much traffic at all.
 We knew that we wanted our fire pit area close by to the patio so for parties we could all be together but further away from the house to be safe and also less smokey.
 However, the fire pit insert we purchased should cut down on that a lot!